Alejandroq12/testing-practice/README.md

+Notice: this practice will be completed on Saturday/15/2023

 In this exercise, you will write a few practical tests for JavaScript functions using the Jest library.
 I should make sure I follow the AAA pattern to make my tests easier for other developers to read and understand.
 I will also try to use the TDD approach in practice.

 #### Task 1